carderne/carderne.github.io/_posts/2019-11-25-wake-up-light.md

     app.run(debug=True, host="0.0.0.0", port=80)
 ```

-Be careful where you run this, the below setup is normally a bad idea!
+Be careful where you run this -- this setup is normally a bad idea!
 Running with `debug=True` can give potential attackers much more information, so disable it once everything is working.
 Using `host="0.0.0.0"` potentially means your server is open to the wide web -- make sure your router firewall is configured to block this from happening.
 And finally, running with `port=80` requires the app to be run with `sudo` privileges, which really completes the insecure soup.
 In this case `sudo` is needed anyway, as the cron schedule and lights scripts need to be run as sudo.
 This is all terrible practise, but for a simple light on a local network I feel it's a fine trade-off over the complications of doing it properly.
 Hopefully, the consequences of a hacked wake-up light aren't huge!

 We need a quick bit of HTML and JavaScript for the web page.
 This just has an input form and a button to submit what is entered.
 In the full version, I've styled this nicely and used restricted drop-downs instead of a bare text box.
 I also made it so that your previous choice is displayed on the website so you aren't guessing what the current setting is!
 For now just place this in `templates/index.html`: